CodeMuz/TechTest2025/Part2.md

 Your solution was so useful that it's been purchased by the company **'Scratchcards R U'**, for a large fee, they would like to hire you as a contractor to continue expanding the functionality.
-Before you accept this offer, they have the following business expansion proposals below, they would like to know roughly how you might implement them and how long it would take:
+Before you accept this offer, they have the following business expansion proposals below, they would like to know roughly how you might implement them and how long it would take, or what research wou might need to do.
+Please provide some answers to the following questions:

 ---